 A Stafford loan is fixed interest rate loan made to students based on financial need.
 There are two kinds of Stafford Loans: Subsidized and Unsubsidized.
 With a Subsidized Stafford loan, you are not responsible for the interest charged on the loan as long as you are in school as an at least half-time student.
 Instead, the government pays the interest for you while you are in school.
 Students receiving Unsubsidized Stafford loans are responsible for the interest charged on the loan while in school.
 A student can choose to either pay the interest or capitalize it.
 Capitalization occurs on a periodic basis and compounds over time – meaning interest charged on the principal is added to the principal, and then interest is charged on the principal plus interest and so on.
 Beware; capitalized interest can be a very costly!
 It’s best to pay the interest if you can.
 Repayment of either type does not begin until six months after the student graduates or stops attending on an at least a half time basis.
 It is recommended that students make an effort to pay down the interest on an annual basis.

-Parents will only be responsible for your educational loans if you are under 18 and they endorse/co-sign you loan.
+Parents will only be responsible for your educational loans if you are under 18 and they endorse/co-sign your loan.

 No. Alternative loans are private loans issued by private lenders.
 Third party organizations may guarantee these loans, but the federal government has no involvement.
 The responsibility lies with you.
 However, the financial aid office is required to consider this as financial aid and students may not borrow in excess of their COA (cost of education).Troy University will expect you to submit the FAFSA and be considered for federal loans before applying for private loans.

-NSLDS Student Access National Student Loan Data System (Requires FAFSA PIN)
+NSLDS Student Access National Student Loan Data System (You must login using your FSA ID)

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED's) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, the Pell Grant program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and Pell grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or Pell grant data.